chriscorwin/demuxe/README.md

 The test-drive should take screenshots of each step in the flow for reference and comparison.

-The boilerplate starts off with a baseline test-drive in place that can be expanded on.
+This boilerplate starts off with an example test-drive in place (./test/test-drive.test.js).

 Differencify's API matches [Puppeteer's](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) exactly.
 Reference that when writing interactivity for tests.